metriport/metriport/.github/PULL_REQUEST_TEMPLATE/feature.md

 - [ ] Alarms _[Alarms trigger PagerDuty.
 These should only happen when there's a significant issue with the platform - they require immediate action.
 This is the most important metric, but also let's be careful if it's really immediate action or just asap (alert).]_

-- [ ] Alerts _[Alerts just go into a slack channel - not as urgent as alarms, but still let on-call know something needs attention.]_
+- [ ] Alerts _[Alerts just go into a Slack channel - not as urgent as alarms, but still let on-call know something needs attention.]_

 - [ ] Cloudwatch metrics _[Engineering geared metrics, things that need lower latency and smaller granularity, that software engineers will use for monitoring, diagnosing issues, making decisions about the platform]_

-- [ ] Posthog metrics _[Product-related ones metrics, geared towards Ops and Customer success teams; e.g., number of patients created, lead time to get data from the platform, etc.]_
+- [ ] Posthog metrics _[Product-related metrics, geared towards Ops and Customer success teams; e.g., number of patients created, lead time to get data from the platform, etc.]_

 ### Release Plan